TedHusted/awake/awake.md/awake.md

 “I don’t like it,” grumbles Callahan, “but the last clear chance to avoid injury was for the airbag to deploy.
 Write it up as Unconfirmed Mechanical Failure, blame the bag for the injuries, and move on.”

 “Then could we move on to the wheelchair failure?” asks Tate, ignoring the frown on Park’s face.
 “Essentially, it’s a single-passenger vehicle.
-The electronics can be as complicated as a car, and the best ones can cost just as much as a motorcycle.”
+The electronics can be as complicated as a car.
+The best ones cost more than a motorcycle.”

 “What are you doing?”
 Tate felt Park’s exasperation come through the private text.